-4. ENTITY PREMIUMS
+4. AGENCY PREMIUMS

 - 4.1.
 The determination of premiums for individual Commonwealth premium payers must be made in accordance with the SRC Act and the section 97E guidelines issued by the Commission.
-The total of these individual entity premiums must equal the total 'final premium pool' for Commonwealth premium payers. - 4.2.
-The section 97E guidelines require compliance with a number of other factors relevant to individual entity premiums. - 4.3.
+The total of these individual agency premiums must equal the total 'final premium pool' for Commonwealth premium payers. - 4.2.
+The section 97E guidelines require compliance with a number of other factors relevant to individual agency premiums. - 4.3.
 A guide for premium payers, including a description of the methodology should be provided to premium payers each year. - 4.4.
 The SRC Act requires a notice of premium determination to be given to the principal officer of each premium payer.
 In keeping with current practice, this should be provided in the form of a letter to each premium payer from the CEO (or Delegate). - 4.5.
-In any year a specific determination may be required to consider a change that affects limited premium payers.
+In any year a specific determination may be required to consider a change that affects limited premium payers. - 4.6.
+Comcare determines the ACT Government 'final premium pool' only.
+The ACT Government may then decide to allocate the premium to various parts of the ACT Government.